Wednesday, May 3, 2017

 Just another school day

-This is how I looked on May 3, 2017, a milestone birthday.
-It's an intentionally soft photo, of course, as detail poor as I could make it.
-It's still me, perplexed that I have arrived here in such a short span of time, grateful too, for all the blessings that have arrived here with me.
+This is how I looked on May 3, 2017, a milestone birthday, perplexed that I have arrived here in such a short span of time, grateful too, for all the blessings that have arrived here with me.
 The chief blessing is my family, my husband and children, and my wide ranging extended family, the great gift my parents gave me.

 I am thinking about my parents a lot today, realizing how young I was when my father died, I was still in my thirties, and how unprepared I was when my mother died, even though she had lived to ninety-three.
 I was awake in the wee hours of this morning, sitting in the dark living room alone, thinking how strange it was to turn this age in the absence of the ones who gave me life.
 I remember them turning this age.
 I was grown and aware.
 It seemed so far in my own future.